-- > Long time ago we decided to start memory control with the - > user memory container.
-Now this container in -mm tree and - > I think we can start with (at least discussion of) the - > kmem one. - > Changes from v.1: - > \ fixed Paul's comment about subsystem registration - > \ return ERR\PTR from ->create callback, not NULL - > \ make container-to-object assignment in rcu-safe section - > \ make turning accounting on and off with "1" and "0"
+- > Pavel Emelyanov wrote: - >> Long time ago we decided to start memory control with the - >> user memory container.
+Now this container in -mm tree and - >> I think we can start with (at least discussion of) the - >> kmem one.

+- >> Changes from v.1: - >> fixed Paul's comment about subsystem registration - >> return ERR_PTR from ->create callback, not NULL - >> make container-to-object assignment in rcu-safe section - >> make turning accounting on and off with "1" and "0"

-- > First of all why do we need this kind of control.
-The major - > "pros" is that kernel memory control protects the system - > from DoS attacks by processes that live in container.
-As our - > experience shows many exploits simply do not work in the - > container with limited kernel memory. - > I can split the kernel memory container into 4 parts: - > 1. kmalloc-ed objects control - > 2. vmalloc-ed objects control - > 3. buddy allocated pages control - > 4. kmem\cache\alloc-ed objects control - > the control of first tree types of objects has one peculiarity: - > one need to explicitly point out which allocations he wants to - > account and this becomes not-configurable and is to be discussed. - > On the other hands such objects as anon\vma-s, file-s, sighangds, - > vfsmounts, etc are created by user request always and should - > always be accounted.
-Fortunately they are allocated from their - > own caches and thus the whole kmem cache can be accountable. - > This is exactly what this patchset does it adds the ability - > to account for the total size of kmem-cache-allocated objects - > from specified kmem caches. - > This is based on the SLUB allocator, Paul's containers and the - > resource counters I made for RSS controller and which are in - > -mm tree already.
+- >> First of all why do we need this kind of control.
+The major - >> "pros" is that kernel memory control protects the system - >> from DoS attacks by processes that live in container.
+As our - >> experience shows many exploits simply do not work in the - >> container with limited kernel memory.

+I can split the kernel memory container into 4 parts:

+- >> 1. kmalloc-ed objects control

+- >> 2. vmalloc-ed objects control

+- >> 3. buddy allocated pages control

+- >> 4. kmem_cache_alloc-ed objects control

+- >> the control of first tree types of objects has one peculiarity: - >> one need to explicitly point out which allocations he wants to - >> account and this becomes not-configurable and is to be discussed.

+- >> On the other hands such objects as anon_vma-s, file-s, sighangds, - >> vfsmounts, etc are created by user request always and should - >> always be accounted.
+Fortunately they are allocated from their - >> own caches and thus the whole kmem cache can be accountable.

+- >> This is exactly what this patched does it adds the ability - >> to account for the total size of kmem-cache-allocated objects - >> from specified kmem caches.

+- >> This is based on the SLUB allocator, Paul's containers and the - >> resource counters I made for RSS controller and which are in - >> -mm tree already.

-Does this mean that the kernel memory container will have a dependency on SLUB and it will be disabled for SLAB and SLOB allocators?
+''' >> Does this mean that the kernel memory container will have a dependency on SLUB and it will be disabled for SLAB and SLOB allocators?
 SLAB is going to go away soon anyway and I guess not too many people use SLOB.

-- > To play with it, one need to mount the container file system - > with -o kmem and then mark some caches as accountable via - >/sys/slab/<cache name>/cache account.

-- > As I have already told kmalloc caches cannot be accounted easily - > so turning the accounting on for them will fail with -EINVAL. - > Turning the accounting off is possible only if the cache has - > no objects.
-This is done so because turning accounting off - > implies unaccounting of all the objects in the cache, but due - > to full-pages in slub are not stored in any lists (usually) - > this is impossible to do so, however I'm open for discussion - > of how to make this work.

-I remember discussing with you, but I can't remember the rational, could you please explain it again.

-- > I know it's maybe too late, since some of you may be preparing - > for the Summit or LinixConf, but I think that we can go on - > discussing these on LinuxConf.

-The LinuxConf and kernel summit is done now :-)

-- > The patches are applicable to the latest Morton's tree (that - > without the RSS controll) with the resource counters patch - > Andrew committed recently.

-This is a bit confusing, it is applicable to 2.6.23-rc4-mm1?
+Right now it is, but I can port it on booth - slab and slob when slub is accepted.
+To play with it, one need to mount the container file system with -o kmem and then mark some caches as accountable via /sys/slab/<cache_name>/cache_account. >> As I have already told kmalloc caches cannot be accounted easily so turning the accounting on for them will fail with -EINVAL.
+Turning the accounting off is possible only if the cache has no objects.
+This is done so because turning accounting off implies unaccounting of all the objects in the cache, but due to full-pages in slub are not stored in any lists (usually) this is impossible to do so, however I'm open for discussion of how to make this work. >> I remember discussing with you, but I can't remember the rational, could you please explain it again.
+The pages that are full of objects are not linked in any list in kmem cache so we just cannot find them.
+I know it's maybe too late, since some of you may be preparing for the Summit or LinixConf, but I think that we can go on discussing these on LinuxConf. >> > The LinuxConf and kernel summit is done now :-) Oops:) Copy-paste:( The patches are applicable to the latest Morton's tree (that without the RSS controll) with the resource counters patch Andrew committed recently. >> This is a bit confusing, it is applicable to 2.6.23-rc4-mm1?
+Yup.
+Copy-paste again... sorry:( '''